 You might wonder if you can handle your case alone if the damages were minor.
 Although you have a better chance of success without a lawyer in this situation, it’s generally not recommended.

-You Might Have More Serious Injuries Than You Realize
+You Might Have More Serious Injuries than You Realize

 Many accident victims feel okay after the collision, but they notice hours or days later that they are in more pain.
 This is very common, especially in minor motorcycle accidents.
 Your body is in “fight or flight” mode after a stressful event like an accident, so it can take time for you to fully realize how badly you’re hurt.